timosalm/going-serverless-workshop/workshop/workshop/content/exercises/serverless-example.md

 The biggest benefits of CNBs are **increased security, minimized risk, and increased developer productivity** because they don't need to care much about the details of how to build a container.

-With Spring Boot 2.3 and later you can create a container image using the open source [Paketo Buildpacks](https://paketo.io) with the following commands for Maven ...
+With Spring Boot 2.3 and later you can create a container image using the open source [Paketo Buildpacks](https://paketo.io) with the following commands for Maven.
 ```terminal:execute
 command: |
   cd going-serverless-workshop/samples/spring-boot-hello-world